-Speaking of COVID, the Colonial National Historical Park's Visitor Center remains closed, and all ranger-led tours and special events have been canceled for the rest of the year.
-But, you can still drive and bike through the Battlefield or visit the gift shop!
+The Colonial National Historical Park's Visitor Center is open daily from 9:00 a.m. to 4:30 p.m.
+Unfortunately, the theater is closed, but exhibits and gift shop are currently open.
+From there, you're welcome to drive and bike through Yorktown Battlefield, the site of the last major battle of the Revolutionary War!
 And we have the inside scoop about how you can even receive exclusive access to the inside of some of the historic buildings that are currently closed to the general public.
 Just book a ticket for a "Take a Stroll with a Historian Tour" offered through Mobjack Bay Coffee Roasters.

 There's also quite a bit of knowledge - available literally, at your fingertips.
-Make sure you download the new FREE mobile app, Yorktown Tour Guide before your visit.
+Make sure you download the FREE mobile app, Yorktown Tour Guide before your visit.
 The GPS-enabled app takes you on three distinct tours (two driving and one walking) of Historic Yorktown, the Battlefield, and the Allied Encampment.
 There are 21 stops in all, each with audio interpretation.
 It's like having your own personal tour guide!
 The app is available through the App Store and Google Play.
 You can also check out their web version.
-Learn more here.
-This resource was conveniently released during the pandemic, and is the result of a collaborative effort between the American Battlefield Trust and the National Park Service.
+This resource is a collaborative effort between the American Battlefield Trust and the National Park Service.

 In reality, the cave dates back to before the Revolution, and was likely used for potato storage during colonial times and later for storage of Confederate munitions during the American Civil War.
 Large, visible recesses were cut into the front wall by Confederate forces to install support beams for a plank roof and walls that were then covered with earth to protect the munitions from Union warships offshore.